cometbft/cometbft/UPGRADING.md

-Starting with the `v1.0` release, instead of providing detailed information about new features, changes, and other relevant details for upgrading to ComeBFT `v1.0` in this document, we have created a comprehensive upgrading guide from the previous major `v0.38` release to this new `v1.0` release.
+Starting with the `v1.0` release, instead of providing detailed information about new features, changes, and other relevant details for upgrading to ComeBFT `v1.0` in this document, we have created a comprehensive upgrading guide from the previous `v0.38.x` release line to this new `v1.0` release.
 This guide can be utilized as a valuable resource when upgrading to the CometBFT `v1.0` release.

-The new upgrading guide includes detailed information about major new features in CometBFT `v1.0`, such as PBTS, Data Companion API, several enhancements, as well as configuration and genesis updates for a smoother transition to the new `v1.0` version.
+The upgrading guide includes detailed information about major new features in CometBFT `v1.0`, such as PBTS, Data Companion API, several enhancements, configuration and genesis updates for a smoother transition to the new `v1.0` version.

 Please see more information on the [Upgrading from CometBFT v0.38 to v1.0](/docs/guides/migrations/v0.38-to-v1.0.md)